 When a motorcycle attempts to drive between lanes of traffic, this is known as lane sharing or lane splitting.
 It’s highly dangerous because the motorcycle is very close to cars with very little room to maneuver.
 Cars also tend not to expect such a tactic, which increases the danger further.
 Whether lane splitting is legal or not, it’s a dangerous prospect and one you should avoid, no matter how late you may be running.

 Drunk drivers are a bane of the roadways, as are people who have little regard for speed limits.
 Many accidents are caused by irresponsible drivers who have had too much to drink or are going too fast.
 Sometimes these drivers are in cars, and sometimes it’s the motorcyclist who is responsible.

 The best way to avoid a motorcycle accident is to take care and stay vigilant.
 Obey all traffic laws, don’t engage in lane splitting, and always assume that other drivers are going to make a bad decision.
 By doing so, you will give yourself more time to react when an unforeseen incident occurs.

 How a Motorcycle Injury Lawyer Can Help

 If you’ve been in an accident on your motorcycle and it’s someone else’s fault, you may be entitled to significant compensation for your injuries.
 These awards can cover your medical bills, your lost past, present and future earnings, your damaged quality of life, lost relationships, pain and suffering and more.
-You need help from a qualified motorcycle injury lawyer, however, to protect your rights and make sure you get the best chance of a sizable settlement.
-For help and a free discussion about your case, call Robert White today.
+You need help from a qualified motorcycle accident lawyer, however, to protect your rights and make sure you get the best chance of a sizable settlement.
+For help and a free discussion about your case, contact Robert White today.